 - 1. The SPO will review CEM requests submitted by the DPO and determine GPS suitability and staff case with the DPO if necessary. - 2.
 Electronically return the CEM request with approval - 3.
-Review case dynamics every 180 days to determine suitability of GPS and document review date with comments on the CEM Request Form. - 4.
-SPOs shall review on a frequent basis, the GPS Notification Event Reports to ensure DPOs are addressing critical alerts within 24 hours.
+Review case dynamics every 180 days, or less as determined by unit SPO, to determine suitability of GPS and document review date with comments on the CEM Request Form. - 4.
+SPOs shall review on a frequent basis, the GPS Notification Event Reports to ensure .
 In the event of an emergency, the SPO shall temporarily reassign GPS supervision to another DPO within their supervision responsibilities. - 5.
 Ensure DPOs are properly following and adhering to GPS related procedures and practices, and as appropriate, address, document and correct inconsistent or inappropriate actions, or lack thereof, involving GPS operations and procedures.